Thank you, Steve!

 This is my arbitrary writing about myself & Mac.

 As a die-hard Apple Fan-girl, I started my very first web site in 1996, when people were speculating Apple was going out of business.

 At that time, the Mac community was small but very supportive and exciting – I was particularly involved in the Mac desktop customization email lists, including Japanese ones where I helped fellow designers and developers with translation.

 The Mac-user group in Northridge (maybe it was in Reseda) had a wonderful crowd, and I remember that everybody tried to help me out when my Performa died after installing OS 8.

 When Steve Jobs came back to Apple, we, the community was truly delighted.
 We all believed that Apple would revive and become bigger than ever.

-After I graduated from college in the year, I moved to Boston and became a environmental microbiology researcher.
 Around the time, Mac OS X came out and I decided to do more “pro things” (LOL) on my Mac – I started studying computer science.

 Thank you, Steve, and good bye.